Skip to content

 The siege of Sarajevo was the longest blockade of a capital city in modern warfare: for 1,425 days, from 5 April 1992 to 29 February 1996, the city was encircled and cut off during the war that followed the break-up of Yugoslavia.
-That is more than a year longer than the siege of Leningrad, and roughly three times the length of the Battle of Stalingrad.
+That’s more than a year longer than the siege of Leningrad, and roughly three times the length of the Battle of Stalingrad.
 According to the Research and Documentation Center in Sarajevo, whose “Bosnian Book of the Dead” is the most careful count, the siege left 13,952 people dead, among them 5,434 civilians and 1,601 children.
 This guide explains, plainly, what happened, and then walks through the places in Sarajevo where you can understand it today - visited not as sights, but as memorials.

 What the siege was

 When Bosnia and Herzegovina declared independence in the spring of 1992, forces opposed to it took up positions in the hills that ring Sarajevo.
 From those heights, the Army of Republika Srpska and its Sarajevo-Romanija Corps held the high ground around the city; inside, the Bosnian government forces, the ARBiH, and the roughly 300,000 people trapped with them held the valley floor.
-The encirclement closed on 5 April 1992 and did not fully lift for almost four years.
+The encirclement closed on 5 April 1992 and didn’t fully lift for almost four years.

 Life under it meant living within range.
 The city was shelled from the hills - by one wartime tally, an average of hundreds of shells struck the city on a normal day - and exposed streets were watched by snipers.
 There was little running water, electricity or heat for long stretches; people queued at communal taps and chopped furniture for fuel, and crossed open ground at a run.
-The city was not passive: it kept its newspapers, its hospital, a wartime government and even, famously, a film festival and a beauty pageant running through the shelling.
+The city wasn’t passive: it kept its newspapers, its hospital, a wartime government and even, famously, a film festival and a beauty pageant running through the shelling.
 But the toll was immense, and it fell across every community in the city - the RDC’s figures record Bosniaks, Serbs and Croats among the dead.
 The siege ended only after the Dayton Peace Agreement of late 1995, with the encirclement formally lifted at the end of February 1996.

 Responsibility for specific crimes of the siege has been established in court.
 The International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague convicted two commanders of the Sarajevo-Romanija Corps, Stanislav Galić and Dragomir Milošević, of crimes against humanity for a campaign of shelling and sniping against the civilian population; Galić was sentenced to life.
 These are judicial findings against named individuals, not a verdict on any people.